 Organizing a team based prioritization system involves the following steps:

-Creating teams according to expertise (e.g., Product managers, Developers)
+- Creating teams according to their expertise (e.g., Product managers, Developers).

-The first thing you want to do is create teams for your teammates.
+The first thing you want to do is create teams.
 The teams are created according to expertise, for example, developers, marketers, product managers etc.